 Depending on the lender, you could choose between a secured and unsecured loan or a fixed and variable APR.
 Some personal loans lenders offer loan amounts as low as $500, but many of them set their minimums at $1,000 or $2,000.
 For some people, that limit could be too high for a simple fish tank; on the other hand, it could be just the right amount for fish enthusiasts who are looking at personal loans for fish tanks.

 As mentioned earlier for many financial products, personal loan offers and lenders can be found along with all the pertinent details.
 You can compare which lenders offer products with no pre-payment penalties, or you can find the lenders that offer rate discounts for setting up auto-pay.
 Any consumer who considers personal loans for fish tanks should do the research and check on their finances before committing to the dotted line.

-Aquarium enthusiasts quickly learn that their hobby could end up costing more than they expected whether it is the additional costs of bells and whistles or the ongoing costs of maintaining them.
+Aquarium enthusiasts quickly learn that their hobby could end up costing more than they expected.
 If you are in a good financial position to utilize low-cost financing, then maybe you can consider a new, cool fish tank without much worry.
 However, for people who struggle to set aside money for future goals, it is probably not a good idea to finance a new fish tank hobby.

 *Your loan terms, including APR, may differ based on loan purpose, amount, term length, and your credit profile.
 Excellent credit is required to qualify for lowest rates.
 Rate is quoted with AutoPay discount.
 AutoPay discount is only available prior to loan funding.
 Rates without AutoPay are 0.50% points higher.
 Subject to credit approval.
 Conditions and limitations apply.
 Advertised rates and terms are subject to change without notice.